Group-4/RB/README.md

 `POST /posts/:id/guesses`

 Create a guess on a post.
-Must be authenticated.

 * **Required Params**:
   * guess